adinath-codes/AmongAi-game/README.md

 ## Download Instructions
 Before playing, you need to set up the local AI engine so the bots can think.
+(go to the releases for more details: [v1.0.0](https://github.com/adinath-codes/AmongAi-game/releases/tag/v1.0.0))
 ## Download and install Ollama from ollama.com.

 Open your terminal or command prompt and run these four commands to download the bot models: